If your skin is broken, for instance through a cut or sore, bacteria can enter it and cause pain, redness and swelling.

-Erysipelas and cellulitis are skin infections that can develop if enter the skin through cuts or sores.
+Erysipelas and cellulitis are skin infections that can develop if bacteria enter the skin, for instance through a cut or sore.
 Both infections make your skin swell, become red and tender.
 Erysipelas (also known as St. Anthony's fire) usually only affects the uppermost layers of skin, while cellulitis typically reaches deeper layers of tissue.
 Provided the right treatment is started early enough, these infections usually clear up without any lasting effects.
 Left untreated, they sometimes lead to serious complications.

 Despite having a similar name, cellulitis has nothing to do with the more widely known but harmless “cellulite.”